LorenzoTrapani/Philosophers/README.md

-The philo project is an essential part of the 42 curriculum.
+The Philosophers project is an essential part of the 42 curriculum.
 It tasks students with creating a simulation of the dining philosophers problem using threads and mutexes.
 This project aims to improve understanding of concurrency, synchronization, and efficient coding practices in C.

 OBJECTIVE:
 - Simulate Philosophers' Dining: Implement a simulation where philosophers alternately eat, think, and sleep, using shared resources (forks).